nicholascar/do-ont/examples/bacterial-throat-infection.md

 # Example: Bacterial throat infection
-The example decision-making process is initiated by following problem/question: **What is the appropriate therapy for a bacterial throat infection?**.
-It covers the following scenario:
+The example decision-making process is initiated by following problem/question: **What is the appropriate therapy for a bacterial throat infection?** It covers the following scenario:

 STAGE 1.
 A patient is diagnosed with a bacterial throat infection.
 The doctor needs to decide what treatment would be most